In this article, we discuss the differences between moral theories and scientific theories, though neither are 'mere' theories.

-We said that scientific theories were not ‘mere’ theories – untested, tentative, vague generalisations.
-They were, instead, comprehensive, supported by large bodies of converging evidence, based on repeated observations, usually integrating and generalising hypotheses and making consistently accurate predictions across a broad area of scientific inquiry.
+Scientific theories are not ‘mere’ theories – untested, tentative, vague generalisations.
+They are, instead, comprehensive, supported by large bodies of converging evidence, based on repeated observations, usually integrating and generalising hypotheses and making consistently accurate predictions across a broad area of scientific inquiry.

 Moral theories are not mere theories in the dismissive sense either.
 They too are based on repeated observations, are likely to integrate hypotheses, and attempt to explain and justify a range of moral or ethical judgements about particular cases.

 But neither are moral theories quite like scientific theories.
 The data that scientific theories try to explain is provided by observation of the natural world.
 The data that moral theories try to explain is our considered moral judgements; judgements that have, we might say, survived the test of good logical and critical thinking.
 There is an obvious difference here.
 In the case of moral theories, we use our considered judgements to supply the data by which we judge the adequacy of moral theories.

 Still, even with this difference acknowledged, we do use moral theories, and often in very similar ways to their scientific counterparts.

 According to ‘act utilitarianism’, for instance, the right action is the one that generates the most utility, understood by early proponents as the greatest happiness for the greatest number of people.
 The theory claims that right actions have a common property – their tendency to generate utility.

 Act utilitarianism preserves a number of key considered judgements: it seems clear that the consequences of actions matters to their moral status; that utility, or happiness, is important; that morality should have regard not just to a select few but to all those affected by an act.